 However, they vary from one lender to another so it is important for you to compare as many different offers as possible.

-Rates will depend on the creditworthiness of the surety as well.
+Rates will depend on the creditworthiness of the surety

 The repayment structure of the bank student loans is divided into two periods.

 The first period encompasses the time while the student is in school.
 During this period, your surety will have to make interest payments only.
 When you graduate, you will have to pay back the remainder of the interest and the principal in the form of monthly instalments.